hotosm/docs/docs/dev-practices.md

 - Our main feedback mechanism is through user testing.
 This should be done in collaboration with our hubs and partners to determine: what works well, and what doesn't.
 The general public will also use our tools and provide feedback.
-- For field-based tools (FMTM, DroneTM), this would involve running mapping campaigns and gathering feedback from the teams involved.
+- For field-based tools (FieldTM, DroneTM), this would involve running mapping campaigns and gathering feedback from the teams involved.
 - For desk-based tools (everything else), we mostly gather feedback through informal channels such as Slack.